kbarley3/StringSearch/README.md

 # StringSearch
 A method that is able to find smaller strings within a longer string.
 The method checks whether the smaller string is found and then records its location based on the longer strings indices.
+The locations are stored in a HashMap.
+The key is the small string, and the value is a list of the locations.
+If the small string is not found, then the value will be an empty list; otherwise, a string describing the location will be added to the list (for example, "Indices 1 to 3").